beNative/DataGrabber/README.md

 # DataGrabber
-A query tool that started its career as [Skunkware](https://en.wikipedia.org/wiki/SCO_Skunkware) and is trying to evolve now towards a better future ;)
+This is a query tool that started years ago and is now being ported and extended to support Delphi10Seattle.

 Connection topologies:
 - UNIDAC (optional)